 Looking for a career change?
 Download our FREE guide: Is a Real Estate Career Right for You?

 While a high-school diploma can be enough for some people to hire you, more and more companies want their property managers to have a bachelor’s degree in business administration, real estate, accounting, public administration, or finance.

 Other companies seek out candidates with vocational real estate training or a real estate license.
-And coursework in real estate development, real estate management, real estate finance, urban planning, affordable housing administration, property management, and housing for the elderly are especially sought after.
+Coursework in real estate development, real estate management, real estate finance, urban planning, affordable housing administration, property management, and housing for the elderly are especially sought after.

 If going back to school isn’t an option, you can always invest in online courses to increase your knowledge and build your skills.
-If nothing else, don’t underestimate the value of on-the-job training.
+Also, don’t underestimate the value of on-the-job training.
 You may need to start off at an entry-level position, but once you learn the business, you can move up the ranks.

 Even if you don’t need a license to manage properties in your jurisdiction, obtaining certifications is wise because it reveals to hiring companies, and potential clients, that you have a high level of commitment and professionalism.
 Many property managers go on to obtain a real estate license—either a real estate broker’s license or a real estate salesperson’s license.
 And that definitely opens up opportunities for you beyond just property management.

-Once you’ve figured out how to become a property manager, and once you’ve gained the skills and credentials, it’s just a matter of finding the right company.
+Once you’ve figured out how to become a property manager, and once you’ve gained the skills and credentials, it’s just a matter of getting started.
+Don’t wait!
+If this is your dream, now’s the time to execute it.
 Do some investigation to find property management companies with solid reputations.
 Then start your networking and send out your resume until you find the perfect fit.